Fauna and Flora International: Modern activities

 In addition to global headquarters in the David Attenborough Building in Cambridge, Fauna & Flora coordinates conservation programmes in countries across the Caribbean, Central America, Africa, Eurasia and the Asia-Pacific.

-The society's scientific journal – Oryx – The International Journal of Conservation – is published on its behalf by Cambridge University Press.
+The society's scientific journal – Oryx – The International Journal of Conservation – is published by Cambridge University Press.
 Since 2008, Fauna & Flora has also published the Cambodian Journal of Natural History, the first peer-reviewed journal in Cambodia, in partnership with the Royal University of Phnom Penh.

 Fauna & Flora established the Mountain Gorilla Project in Rwanda in 1979 at the request of David Attenborough following the broadcast of Life on Earth.
 It is now known as the International Gorilla Conservation Programme and is run jointly with the World Wide Fund for Nature.

 In Portugal, Fauna & Flora worked with Liga para a Proteção da Natureza on the reintroduction of the Iberian lynx.

 In 2004, Fauna & Flora facilitated the purchase of a former colonial cattle ranch in Kenya and conversion into Ol Pejeta Conservancy, a wildlife sanctuary for black rhinoceros and other rare megafauna.
 Fauna & Flora also works to reduce human–elephant conflict through working with farmers.

 In 2000, a Fauna & Flora led expedition in the Cardamom Mountains in Cambodia led to the rediscovery of the critically endangered Siamese crocodile in the wild, previously thought extinct.
-Since then, Fauna & Flora established and continues to run a captive breeding and release program at Phnom Tamao Wildlife Rescue Centre that has increased the wild population.
-In 2009, Fauna & Flora, Cambodian authorities and Wildlife Alliance coordinated a crackdown on illegal sassafras oil production, a prerequisite for recreational drug MDMA, in Phnom Samkos Wildlife Sanctuary in response to its role in deforestation and the harvesting of the critically endangered Cinnamomum parthenoxylon.
-This operation is thought to have significantly disrupted the ecstasy market worldwide.
+Since then, Fauna & Flora established and operated a captive breeding and release program at Phnom Tamao Wildlife Rescue Centre that has increased the wild population.
+In 2009, Fauna & Flora, Cambodian authorities and Wildlife Alliance coordinated a crackdown on illegal sassafras oil production in Phnom Samkos Wildlife Sanctuary in response to its role in deforestation and the harvesting of the critically endangered Cinnamomum parthenoxylon.
 Fauna & Flora also coordinates a master's degree in biodiversity conservation in partnership with the Royal University of Phnom Penh.
 Cambodia designated its first marine protected area around Koh Rong in 2016 following several years of collaboration with Fauna & Flora and other partners.